Shivvrat/Shivvrat/README.md

 ### Welcome!

-I am Shivvrat Arya (you can call me Shiv (pronounced as [ sh ih v ])).
-Currently I am working with  Dr. Vibhav Gogate and  Dr. Yu Xiang on Perceptually-Enabled Task Guidance (PTG) grant in which we are trying to develop Artificial Intelligence (AI) technology that guides users in the performance of a wide range of cognitively challenging physical tasks.
-PTG will leverage recent advances in machine perception, automated reasoning, and augmented reality.
-We are mainly working on the task of activity recognition on Egocentric Datasets like Epic Kitchens and Multi-Label Datasets like Charades, AVA, Tacos, and Wetlab.
+I am Shivvrat Arya but feel free to call me Shiv (pronounced as [ sh ih v ]).
+I am currently engaged in collaborative research projects under the guidance of [Dr. Vibhav Gogate](https://personal.utdallas.edu/~vibhav.gogate/) and [Dr. Yu Xiang](https://yuxng.github.io/), funded by the DARPA Explainable Artificial Intelligence (XAI), DARPA Perceptually-Enabled Task Guidance (PTG) and DARPA Assured Neuro Symbolic Learning and Reasoning (ANSR) grants.
+Our goal is to develop AI technology that guides users in performing cognitively challenging physical tasks, leveraging breakthroughs in machine perception, automated reasoning, and augmented reality.

-My research at the Indian Institute of Technology Indore (IITI) focused on using non-iterative and advanced neural network structures to solve the problem of multi-label classification.
-Two journal paper submissions and one conference acceptance have been completed for this project.
-We used 15 datasets for the evaluation, which include yeast, scene, BibTeX, emotions, Enron, medical, corel5k, bookmarks, delicious, mediamill, and the rcv1v2 series.
-The evaluation metrics used for the comparison were Hamming Loss, Ranking loss, One error, Coverage, and Average precision.
-We compared the proposed algorithm with the following state-of-the-art algorithms, Rank – SVM, ELMOnline, MLKN, BPMLL, and ELM.
+Broadly speaking, my research interests primarily focus on artificial intelligence and machine learning, with an emphasis on neuro-symbolic and graph-based methods.
+I aim to develop AI systems that can reason and understand in ways that are both interpretable and explainable to humans.
+My work involves integrating formal models of the world—typically provided by domain experts or grounded in scientific theories—with powerful function approximators like neural networks.
+I have developed novel neural network-based inference methods for probabilistic graphical models and explored advanced inference schemes for multi-label classification.
+These contributions have been recognized with best paper awards, as well as spotlight and oral presentations.

+In video understanding, I developed pipelines for procedural error recognition, explainable models for activity recognition, and predictive task guidance in augmented reality.
+My research on explainable activity recognition integrates deep learning with dynamic conditional cutset networks, enabling interpretable models that support polynomial-time reasoning queries.
+Additionally, I co-developed CaptainCook4D, an egocentric 4D dataset designed to benchmark error recognition and multi-step localization in procedural tasks.
+My work in augmented reality focuses on dynamic, real-time task guidance systems.

+During my Bachelor's thesis project at IIT Indore, I focused on developing non-iterative neural network architectures to address multi-label classification challenges across diverse datasets.

 ### About me

-I am pursuing my Ph.D. in the Department of Computer Science at the University of Texas at Dallas.
-I aspire to become a researcher who exercises the skills gained through academic research to solve problems in the discipline of Computer Science, leading to the development of cutting-edge technologies.
-I am consistently looking for arduous opportunities that would help me to test my knowledge and learn a new set of skills.
+I am a Ph.D. candidate in the Department of Computer Science at The University of Texas at Dallas, where I am honing my research skills to address complex problems in Computer Science and contribute to the advancement of innovative technologies.
+I am always on the lookout for challenging opportunities that push the boundaries of my knowledge and allow me to acquire new skills.

-I am pursuing a Ph.D. and a M.S. degree in Computer Science from the The University of Texas at Dallas, where I am working with Dr. Vibhav Gogate  and  Dr. Yu Xiang.
-I hold B.Tech.
-Degree in Computer Science and Engineering from the Indian Institute of Information Technology Vadodara
+In addition to my Ph.D., I am also pursuing an M.S. degree in [Computer Science](https://cs.utdallas.edu/education/graduate/) at UT Dallas, working closely with [Dr. Vibhav Gogate](https://personal.utdallas.edu/~vibhav.gogate/) and [Dr. Yu Xiang](https://yuxng.github.io/).
+I hold a B.Tech.
+Degree in Computer Science and Engineering from the Indian Institute of Information Technology Vadodara.

 <!--
 **Shivvrat/Shivvrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.